explodinglabs/iko/COMMANDS.md

 end;
 ```

-The editor is launched for you to edit the function.

 ### create_function_as

-Define a new function inline (useful in scripts).
+Define a new function inline.
+Useful in scripts.

 ```sh
 create_function_as <function> <sql>